Dead To Me Overview

 Is it because it is a dark comedy?
 The world pokes so many internal contradictions and irritations at us daily.
 Maybe dark comedy is the most appropriate answer, a balanced sprinkle of comedy on a well-made cynical bed.
 After an itch has been creamed and blown, sometimes a good scratch does shut up the cries of occasional instant gratification we crave.

 Is it Christina Applegate?
 The trailer sold it to me immediately because whatever she said, felt, showcased, felt unambiguously sincere.
 It is one thing to be a great actress.
 It is something else when the viewer, after less than 3 minutes, get sucked into her world with complete suspension of disbelief.

 So is it the script, the filming, the camera work?
-I mean it knocks out a lot of cliches and introduces them when you least expect it so that it flows with the script rather than fill up a gap for laughs.
+I mean it knocks out a lot of cliches and then reintroduces them when you least expect it so that it flows with the script rather than fill up a gap for laughs.
 Ok the “I promise you” prefixing unkeepable promises is an unacceptable cliché by now, gosh!
-But these almost unavoidable gliches here and there reflect more of the inextricable human properties of the maker that makes the film viewable but far from extraordinary.
-Dead to Me is a creation within its time and space flaud with their flaws but still worth checking out.
+But these almost unavoidable gliches here and there reflect more of the inextricable human nature of the filmmakers viewable.
+Dead to Me is a creation within its time and space with their flaws but still worth checking out.

 Life on screen